eclipse/dirigible/README.md

 ## Instant Trial

-You can try the sandbox instance to have a quick look on the functionality you are interested [http://trial.dirigible.io](http://trial.dirigible.io).
+You can try the sandbox instance to have a quick look on the functionality you are interested [https://trial.dirigible.io](https://trial.dirigible.io).

+## Contact Us

+Join the Eclipse Dirigible Slack Workspace to chat with the community: [https://slack.dirigible.io](https://slack.dirigible.io)

 ## Get Started